-Peer-on-peer abuse
+Student-on-Student (peer-on-peer) abuse

-The School recognizes that children are capable of abusing their peers.
-The School's Code of Conduct, school-wide policies on bullying and technology use, supervision of students, and pastoral education K-12 seek to minimize the risk of peer-on-peer abuse.
-All allegations of peer-on-peer abuse are handled in line with the school's safeguarding procedures and all children affected need to be supported.
-All peer-on-peer abuse is taken seriously and will not be tolerated as 'just having a laugh' or 'part of growing up.'
-Peer-on-peer abuse may manifest itself in physical abuse, bullying, prejudice-based bullying, gender-based violence, sexual harassment and sexual violence, and initiation/hazing type violence and rituals.
+The School's Code of Conduct, school-wide policies on bullying and technology use, supervision of students, and pastoral education K-12 seek to minimize the risk of student-on-student abuse.
+All allegations of student-on-student abuse are handled in line with the school's safeguarding procedures and all children affected need to be supported.
+All student-on-student abuse is taken seriously and will not be tolerated as 'just having a laugh' or 'part of growing up.'